xBombjackx/vgm/manuscript/pixel_and_progression_final.md

 *   **DefleMask / Furnace:** Both trackers support SID emulation, allowing you to program the "wavetables" (automated sequences of register changes) that defined the demoscene sound.

 #### **Technique: The "Wavetable" Instrument**
 In the context of the C64/Tracker workflow, a "Wavetable" is not a static sample (like on the PC Engine).
 It is a **script**.
-You create an instrument that automatically changes its pulse width, pitch, or waveform *every frame*.
+You create an instrument that automatically changes its Pulse-Width, pitch, or waveform *every frame*.
 *   *Example:* Frame 1: Pulse 50%.
 Frame 2: Pulse 25%.
 Frame 3: Sawtooth.
 Frame 4: Filter Cutoff Down.
 *   *Result:* A complex, evolving sound that changes every time you trigger a note.